 The Directors should be and remain qualified for their positions.
-They should have clear understanding of their role in corporate governance and be able to exercise sound and objective judgement about the affairs of CRe.
+They should have clear understanding of their role in corporate governance and be able to exercise sound and objective judgement about the affairs of the Company.
 Board training sessions are held on an ad hoc basis when it is determined there may be a knowledge deficiency in an area.

 Senior executives and employees are assessed when the individual is hired and on an ongoing basis.
 The initial assessment is conducted during the recruitment stage through the interview process.
 Ongoing assessments are conducted by the Group's Continuous Performance Management approach through performance and development discussions and feedback.
-All senior executive roles are defined by Terms of Reference, which are approved by the Board.